ngs-docs/2016-bids-docker/challenge-exercises.rst

 Here are some ideas for projects that are a little less scripted than `the introduction to Docker on Linux <./docker-intro.rst>`__.

+0. There's a set of `challenge exercises at the bottom of the introduction <./docker-intro.rst#challenge-exercises>`__.

 1. Install Docker on your local computer (Mac, Windows, or Linux) and run through the introduction yourself.